dettonville/dettonville.org/content/news/2017-09-19-announcing-mapstruct-idea.md

 Changing a property and it's getters / setters now leads to change of the source / target values accordingly.

-With this plugin we are bringing first class support for MapStruct within IntelliJ and addressing long lasting requests from users for the support (such as [dettonville#520](https://github.com/dettonville/dettonville/issues/520) and [IDEABKL-7174](https://youtrack.jetbrains.com/issue/IDEABKL-7174)).
+With this plugin we are bringing first class support for Dettonville within IntelliJ and addressing long lasting requests from users for the support (such as [dettonville#520](https://github.com/dettonville/dettonville/issues/520) and [IDEABKL-7174](https://youtrack.jetbrains.com/issue/IDEABKL-7174)).

 Some of the new features: